Glossary

 Post-activist

-The current power dynamic of consumerist capitalist culture that is based on violence, oppression, extraction, colonisation, supremacy and human-centrism.
-Karpman’s ‘drama triangle’, as described above, is a simple way of describing how power-over culture plays out in modernity and is internalised within almost all our relating.
+We use the phrase "power-over/under" to point towards the way power, which we understand as Life Force, is used in a particular way- namely, to predict, control and dominate others.
+The current power dynamic of this late stage consumerist capitalist culture is one based on violence, oppression, extraction, colonisation, supremacy and human-centrism.
+Karpmanโs โdrama triangleโ, as described above, is a simple way of describing how power-over/under culture plays out in modernity and is internalised within almost all our relating.

 Rupture and Repair